Apply

 • Check the MENG concentration of interest 'Plan of Study' page as admission requirements will vary by department

-NOTE: The Professional Education Master of Engineering (MENG) program does not offer Graduate Assistantships.
+NOTE: The Center for Advanced Engineering Education Master of Engineering (MENG) program does not offer Graduate Assistantships.

 Application Requirements